nony912/ransomware-for-windows/README.md

 theese scripts were made for educational purposes only!!

-replace 'host ip' in client.py and server-for-isH.py with the device's ip address
+replace 'host ip' in client.py and server-for-isH.py with the device's private ip address